 More details about this extension can be found on the government’s website here.

 The proposed introduction of the Job Support Scheme has been suspended until the CJRS ends and the Job Retention Bonus due to be paid to employers retaining previously furloughed employees has also been suspended.

-For employees to be eligible under this extension of the scheme, they must be on an employer’s PAYE payroll on 30 October 2020.
+For employees to be eligible under this extension of the scheme, they must be on an employer’s PAYE payroll on 30 October 2020 if the claim period is on or before 30 April 2021.
 This means that the employer must have made a Real Time Information (RTI) submission notifying HMRC of a payment of earnings for that employee between 20 March to 30 October 2020.

-Employees who were on an RTI on 23 September but were subsequently made redundant or stopped working for the company can also qualify for the scheme if they are re-employed.
+For claim periods between 01 November 2020 and 30 April 2021, employees who were on an RTI between 20 March 2020 and 30 October 2021 but were subsequently made redundant or stopped working for the company can also qualify for the scheme if they are re-employed.